Here's what will happen when Trump's emergency declaration is challenged in court

 EC: The strongest argument is likely going to be that these military construction projects are not necessary to support the use of the armed forced in conjunction with this emergency.

-I think courts will be somewhat deferential to the president in terms of whether the emergency requires use of the armed forces.
-Maybe a bit less deferential when it comes to whether [sections of] the wall are necessary to support the use of the armed forces.
+I think courts will be somewhat deferential to the president in terms of whether the emergency requires use of the armed forces, [but] maybe a bit less deferential when it comes to whether [sections of] the wall are necessary to support the use of the armed forces.

 MJ: Trump suggested on Friday that the emergency declaration could be blocked by lower courts and then upheld by the Supreme Court.
 Why might the Supreme Court side with him?